zuzu1014/django-random-chat/README.md

 # Get Started on local
-    make and run virtual envrionment
+    make and run virtual envionment

     change directory to django